By Joan Kelly

 Postscript: Many millions of

-people around the world participated in this
+people around the world

 event.
 Thoughts